trrabby/everything-green-task/README.md

 Technologies Used
 Next.js: Framework for building the API and webhook.
 TypeScript: For type-safe development.
 MongoDB: Database for storing user data (using Mongoose).
 JWT (JSON Web Tokens): For authentication.
 Crypto: For HMAC signature validation in the webhook.
 Node.js: Runtime environment.
 Postman: For testing API endpoints.

 Setup and Installation
 Prerequisites
 Node.js (v18 or higher)
 MongoDB (or a MongoDB Atlas connection string)
 Postman (for testing)
+N.B: Testing Apis of Postman are added to the project.
+Import the file to your postman or just test it manually.

 Steps